Touzen666/Projekt-Napisany-w-Angular-8/README.md

 cd Projekt-Napisany-w-Angular-8
 docker-compose -f docker-compose-production.yml up -d
 ```
-Just pass up the proper HOSTNAME that frontend is going to react to in it's environment variables of *HOSTNAME*, by
+If you care about a proper virtual domain, then set HOSTNAME that frontend is going to react to in it's environment variables of *HOSTNAME*, by
 editing [this file](docker-compose-producton.yml#L26).
 By default is will ask the OS about current hostname and adopt that.
 And enjoy your application at http://192.168.99.100 (or any other IP address that the machine displays).